 Finally, you got to have a presentation business plan.
 This is a complete business plan is intended for potential investors in your business and bankers.
 The presentation business plan requires elegance and the right business terminology.
 The public and the investors are the main audiences of this business plan.

 When you decide what kind of business plan you need in your business development stage, it is crucial to comprehend what elements a successful business plan has.

 First, you need to have a business model.
 The business needs to be thoroughly described.
 The market needs to be well researched.
 Consequently, your products need to have an organizational and management structure in place.

-Second. the market research report and analysis is another element that your need to have in your business plan.
+Second. the market research report and analysis are another elements that you need to have in your business plan.
 If there’s no market, the will be no business for it.
 Period.
 Your business needs to be situated in a specific market.
-Therefore, it is of massive importance to understand the demographics, customer needs, purchasing behaviors and as well as the competition in the marketplace.
+Therefore, it is of massive importance to understand the demographics, customer needs, purchasing behaviors and as well as competition in the marketplace.

 Last, the financial projections and analysis are the third major component of a successful business plan.
 This includes cash flows and their projections, capital that you plan to spend and balance sheets.

 Getting business intelligence

 If you don’t have the business intelligence or the education to create your business plan for your small business, it is always a wise choice to obtain help from a business consulting company.
-As a result, you will get financial and business expertise that you need to create a successful business plan for small business.
+As a result, you will get financial and business expertise that you need to create a successful business plan for small businesses.
 Furthermore, you will convince investors to back you up with a capital.